Quick Answer

-Start with a control-first rollout: PO flip can save manual entry, but only when order-change handling, partial order invoicing checks, and duplicate prevention are proven.
-The strongest confirmed signal in this article is Tradeshift’s documented PO-to-invoice conversion path with multiple invoices from one PO.
+Start with a control-first rollout: a PO flip can save manual entry, but only when order-change handling, partial order invoicing checks, and duplicate prevention are proven.
+One strong confirmed signal is Tradeshift’s documented PO-to-invoice conversion path with multiple invoices from one PO.
 Keep automation shallow until your team can show idempotent retry behavior, clear exception ownership, and finance-usable reconciliation output.

 PO flip only pays off when your purchase order data, controls, and exception paths are strong enough to support it.
 The conversion itself is straightforward.
 The operating risk is not.
 Weak order data, stale changes, or poor duplicate checks can turn a useful shortcut into long-tail reconciliation work.